Overview

 The following material changes have been made to this Disclosure Brochure since the last annual amendment filing

-● The Advisor has updated its hourly rate to $300 per hour.
-Please see Item 5 for additional details.
+● The Advisor has amended its fee methodology.
+Please see item 5 for additional information.

 Future Changes